Calculating monthly active users

 • CLOSED_ACCOUNT

 These are automatically reported by the Loyalty Engine, and are triggered by platform activity.
-Learn more about intrinsic event types.
+Some events may be triggered by system logic even if the user isn’t actively engaging with your program.

 Custom event types